 All mammals have a spine.
 This is why they are called vertebrates.
 Even though the giraffe has got a rather long neck: Like all other mammals, it has seven cervical vertebrae – they are just “a bit” longer.
 Only sloths and manatees form exceptions: Sloths have five to seven cervical vertebrae and manatees only six.

+Bats are the only mammals that are able to fly.
+The bat order does not only include the microbats, but also flying foxes.
+Other than microbats, they prefer fruit, nectar and pollen.
 Only few bat species can walk.
 Their legs are too weak for this as they are using their wings to fly most of the time.

-The animalfunfacts roundup!
+The animalfunfacts Roundup!